multitudes/42-minishell/assets/grammar.md

 `<<`: Here Document

 There are a few more redirection operators that you might encounter but we will not need to implement them:
-`>>&`: Redirects both standard output and standard error to a file, appending to the file if it exists.
 `2>`: Redirects standard error to a file, overwriting the file if it exists.
 `&>`: Redirects both standard output and standard error to a file, overwriting the file if it exists.